 I attach this pdf of the entire map made available in this scan by the Library of Congress.

 By the beginning of the Eighteenth Century the French are absolutely certain of the geography of New France.
 More than any other map produced at the time the 1702 Carte de L’Acadie produced by Jean-Baptiste-Louis Franquelin asserts more strongly than ever before the territorial extent of Acadia.
 It encompasses all of Nova Scotia, New Brunswick and even a part of Quebec!
 For the first time ever, I believe, we have a map actually called Acadie.
 This would not happen again until Bellin, in 1744 when relations with the English were heating up on who actually owned Acadia and what its actual boundaries were, would produce a beautiful little engraved map of L’Acadie.
 Most people, including a French scholar (Boucher p.
-12/24) think Bellin was the first.
+12/24) think Bellin was the first to represent Acadia thus, but they are wrong.

 The map is huge and full of detail about a landscape that is almost completely fantastical because settlement in Acadia was concentrated in the reclaimed marsh areas of the Bay of Fundy.
 Louisbourg is yet to be founded and Ile Saint Jean is still 18 years away from becoming a colony.
 There was almost no knowledge of topography because of lack of inland exploration and various accounts by travellers, which were very rare.